reenanfs/data-structures-and-algorithms/data-structures/doubly-linked-list/doubly-linked-list.md

 ## Space Complexity

-The space complexity of a linked list is O(n) because it requires additional memory to store the nodes and their corresponding pointers.
-Each node in the linked list occupies space for the value/data and the next (and possibly previous) pointers.
+The space complexity of a doubly linked list is O(n), similar to a singly linked list.
+Each node requires additional memory to store the value/data and the references to the next and previous nodes.

-It's worth noting that the space complexity can be further increased if additional pointers, such as a tail pointer or previous pointers in a doubly linked list, are maintained.
+The space complexity can be further increased if additional pointers, such as a tail pointer, are maintained in the doubly linked list implementation.

-Keep in mind that these time and space complexities are general guidelines and may vary depending on specific implementations or optimizations.

 **Note**: This file is a living document and will be updated as I continue to learn more about linked lists and enhance my understanding.